parhasard/nuxt-template/README.md

-# Nuxt 3 Minimal Starter
+# A Nuxt 3 template with Tailwind CSS, JavaScript

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Will serve as the public web page of Open Roboverse in some future.

 ## Setup